Generic Name: sumatriptan (SOO-ma-TRIP-tan)

 - Overuse of Imitrex tablets can cause your headache to become worse.
 Do NOT take more than the recommended dose or use more often than prescribed without checking with your doctor.

-- Rarely, serious heart problems (eg, heart attack, irregular heartbeat) have been reported within a few hours of using Imitrex tablets.
-Contact your doctor at once if fast or irregular heartbeat; chest, jaw, or neck pain or numbness; numbness of an arm or leg; severe stomach pain, dizziness, or vomiting; fainting; or vision changes occur.
+- Rarely, serious and sometimes fatal heart problems (eg, heart attack, irregular heartbeat) have happened within a few hours of using Imitrex tablets.
+Contact your doctor at once if fast or irregular heartbeat; chest, throat, jaw, or neck tightness, pain, pressure, or heaviness; breaking out in a cold sweat; shortness of breath; numbness or tingling of an arm or leg; severe stomach pain, dizziness, or vomiting; or fainting occur.
 Discuss any questions or concerns with your doctor.

 - Serotonin syndrome is a possibly fatal syndrome that can be caused by Imitrex tablets.
 Your risk may be greater if you take Imitrex tablets with certain other medicines (eg, SSRIs, SNRIs).
 Symptoms may include agitation; confusion; hallucinations; coma; fever; fast or irregular heartbeat; tremor; excessive sweating; and nausea, vomiting, or diarrhea.
 Contact your doctor at once if you have any of these symptoms.